Akins vs Austin High: Two Austin ISD High Schools Compared

 What is the median home price near Akins vs Austin High?

-The median home price near Akins High is approximately $390,000, compared to approximately $799,000 near Austin High.
-The $409,000 gap reflects the dramatic difference in neighborhood character and location.
+Based on Austin Board of Realtors MLS closed sales mid 2024 through 2025, the median sale near Akins is in the low $400s, compared to the low $800s near Austin High.
+The gap reflects the dramatic difference in neighborhood character and location.

 Ready to Find Your Home?

-Whether you are shopping in the $400s or the $800s, finding the right Austin ISD zone takes local knowledge that goes beyond the TEA report card.
+Whether you are shopping in the $400s or the $800s, finding the right Austin ISD zone takes local knowledge that goes beyond any school report card.
 I have been doing this for over 19 years, and I love helping buyers discover the neighborhoods that actually match their lives.
 Lets talk.
 Reach out to me and we will find your spot.

 Schedule a Consultation